-- The Public Service Association (PSA) has raised claims for clerical and administration roles; allied, scientific and technical roles; and mental and public health nursing roles.
+- The Public Service Association (PSA) has raised claims for administration and clerical roles; allied, scientific and technical roles; and mental and public health nursing roles.

 - The Association of Professional and Executive Employees (APEX) has raised a claim for a number of allied, scientific and technical roles.

-The Pay Equity Amendment Act 2020 requires separate claims for the same or similar work to be consolidated into one claim.
+The Equal Pay Act 1972 requires separate claims for the same or similar work to be consolidated into one claim.

-DHBs are working with unions to assess the following consolidated claims:
+DHBs are currently working with PSA and APEX to assess the consolidated Allied, Scientific and Technical claim.

 Opting out of a pay equity claim